Jamie Weinstein

 Jamie Weinstein is an American political journalist, opinion commentator, and satirist.
-He is the host of The Jamie Weinstein Show podcast formerly at National Review Online.
+He currently hosts The Dispatch podcast on Mondays and formerly hosted The Jamie Weinstein Show podcast, which was at one time a National Review Online podcast.

 Early life and education

 Weinstein was born in Allentown, Pennsylvania.
 He grew up in Palm Beach Gardens, Florida.
 He attended Cornell University, where he graduated in 2006 with a BA in history and government.
 He later attended the London School of Economics, where he received a MS in the history of international relations.

 Career

-Weinstein's work has appeared in The Weekly Standard, The Daily Beast, and The Washington Examiner, among other publications.
-Weinstein has appeared regularly on MSNBC, Fox News, Hannity, HBO's Real Time with Bill Maher, Morning Joe, Your World with Neil Cavuto, America's Newsroom, Fox and Friends, and Red Eye w/Greg Gutfeld'".
+Weinstein's work has appeared in The Weekly Standard, The Daily Beast, Rolling Stone, and The Daily Caller, where he served in the early years of the publication as senior editor.
+Weinstein has appeared regularly on MSNBC, Fox News, Hannity, HBO's Real Time with Bill Maher, Morning Joe, Your World with Neil Cavuto, America's Newsroom, Fox and Friends, and Red Eye w/Greg Gutfeld.

-In 2011, Weinstein was named the funniest celebrity in Washington, D.C. by revamp.com.
+In 2011, Weinstein won the Funniest Celebrity in Washington, D.C. stand-up comedy competition.

-In 2012, Weinstein co-wrote (with Will Rahn) a book called The Lizard King: The Shocking Inside Account of Obama's True Intergalactic Ambitions by an Anonymous White House Staffer, which was published by HarperCollins.
+In 2012, Weinstein co-wrote (with Will Rahn) a satirical novella called The Lizard King: The Shocking Inside Account of Obama's True Intergalactic Ambitions by an Anonymous White House Staffer, which was published by HarperCollins.
+Reviewing the book, the Wall Street Journal concluded: "Funny, scurrilous and completely forgettable: This is political satire at its best.
+Or worst.
+I'm not sure which."

 In early 2016, Weinstein gave a speech in favor of Virginia governor Jim Gilmore's presidential candidacy at an Iowa caucus for a story.
 He was not a supporter of Gilmore's candidacy.